 If you have any questions, comments or suggestions, feel free to shoot us an email at any time at [email protected].

 Now, pass the champs!

 Load-in and Check-in Instructions

 A check-in volunteer will direct you into the team cooking area.
-Team areas will be assigned on a first-come, first-serve basis (layout coming soon).
+Team areas will be assigned closest to the stage by the order of receipt of paid entry.

 After unloading and parking your vehicle off site, please proceed to the Judging Tent to register your team.
 Teams are required to move vehicles off site as soon as items are unloaded during load-in times.

 Vehicles will not be allowed back in the cooking areas until after the contest for load-out until the festival closes to the public at 4:00 pm.
 The area will be blocked off by security until then.

 Team Area Instructions